 “As an instructional designer, you want to see a change in the learner — to see somebody able to do something they weren’t able to before or do it better or faster.
-Sell more, save more lives, whatever the case,” explained Shawn Lock, senior program manager in channel readiness at F5 Networks and an advisory board member of the Certificate in E-Learning Design & Development.
+Sell more, save more lives, whatever the case,” explained Shawn Lock, senior program manager in channel readiness at F5 Networks and an advisory board member of the Certificate in E-Learning Instructional Design.

 Job Opportunities Abound

 “It’s a great field to be in because it’s still developing,” said Matt Saavedra, associate director of technical services for the UW Division of Enrollment Management and an instructor in the Certificate in E-Learning Instructional Design.
 “People entering the field now are going to define what it ends up being years and decades to come,” he said.
 “Plus, with the web, video and smartphones, there are a lot of opportunities to deliver content in an exciting way, so it's a very creative time to be in the industry.”

 Becoming an Instructional Designer

 If you have a knack for organizing information, almost any background can act as a springboard into instructional design, and many people transition from other jobs to this one.
 Educators, writers, and subject matter experts in areas like technology, health care and business have all been known to make the move.

 If you’re coming from another role, the first step to making the switch is to learn best practices and tools of the trade.
 Self-study is one option.
-Or you can take a certificate program, like the Certificate in E-Learning Design & Development, which also gives you the opportunity to practice the work and start building a professional portfolio you can show to potential employers.
+Or you can take a certificate program, like the Certificate in E-Learning Instructional Design, which also gives you the opportunity to practice the work and start building a professional portfolio you can show to potential employers.